Explore the road construction and structure construction projects that are on the horizon for Milton.

 Thompson Rd –Boulevard/Multi Use Path

-Design started in 2023 with construction start anticipated for 2025.
+Design started in 2023 with construction anticipated in 2025-2026.

 West side of Thompson Rd – work will be within the boulevard from the north limit of the gas easement to Clark Boulevard.